Changing Object's Shape

 To transform a selected object, set new values in the dialog.
-Then click the Apply button.
+Then click the OK button.

 The dialog saves settings after the last transformation.
 To apply these settings again, select an object and choose Modify > Transform Again.

 In order to restore the default values in the dialog, click the Reset button.